politics-uncensored/politics-uncensored.github.io/_pages/channel-guidelines.md

 1. (n) Money or any other valuable consideration given or promised with a view to corrupting the behavior of a person., or
 2. Gleefully accepted by channel Captain and Commander.
 (Only applicable to these two Sr. Staff positions in perpetuity.)
-3. Special consideration bribes have a mandatory minimum of 1 million doge.
+3. Special consideration bribes have a mandatory minimum of 15,000 DOGE.

 ### @pyramid